 (b) if delivered under subsection (2)(f), would not reach the Electoral Commissioner before the close of the poll,

-the envelope and its contents may be posted or delivered unopened to a Returning Officer, or delivered unopened to a presiding officer in charge of any polling place open on polling day, so as to reach the Returning Officer or presiding officer before the close of the poll, and the Returning Officer or presiding officer shall, in accordance with the regulations, send the envelope and its contents unopened to the Electoral Commissioner.
+the envelope and its contents may be posted or delivered unopened to a returning officer, or delivered unopened to a presiding officer in charge of any polling place open on polling day, so as to reach the returning officer or presiding officer before the close of the poll, and the returning officer or presiding officer shall, in accordance with the regulations, send the envelope and its contents unopened to the Electoral Commissioner.

-(4b) A Returning Officer or presiding officer shall not accept an early ballot paper after the close of the poll.
+(4b) A returning officer or presiding officer shall not accept an early ballot paper after the close of the poll.

 (4c) Where an envelope that contains an early ballot paper —